 At the time of admission to the Doctor of Education program, the EdD director will serve as a resource person to the student concerning program matters and to guide the student through the first semester.
-Students will be assigned a faculty member to chair a two-member guidance committee for the remainder of the program.
+Students will be assigned a faculty supervisor within the first semester.
+The guidance committee will be assigned once a proposal has been submitted.

-- Upon successful completion of a Plan of Study (POS is due at the end of the first semester) a guidance chair committee will be assigned to provide direction, supervision, and evaluation of the student.
+- A guidance chair committee will be assigned to provide direction, supervision, and evaluation of the student.
 The assigned faculty is charged with the responsibility of assuring the quality of the student's research and of upholding the high standards of both the institution and the field of research.
 The committee represents the faculty in its relationship to the student. - After completion and submission of the preliminary research proposal the second committee member will be assigned. - When the dissertation or writing project is formally submitted, the director appoints a third faculty member as a dissertation reader.
 The third member may be from outside the division of study.
 The student or the guidance committee may request that an external reader outside the NOBTS faculty be assigned as the third reader.

-The faculty advisor or committee chair may advise or require the student to take (for credit or audit) certain doctoral seminars or master's-level courses in order that the student may gain a comprehensive foundation in the major field of study and be enabled to pursue quality research in the chosen discipline.
+The faculty supervisor may advise or require the student to take (for credit or audit) certain doctoral seminars or master's-level courses in order that the student may gain a comprehensive foundation in the major field of study and be enabled to pursue quality research in the chosen discipline.